-Think paper towels, toilet paper, trash bags, zip-close bags, certain cleaning supplies, and other household disposables in bulk.
-I also buy certain nonperishable foods, such as canned goods, in bulk.
+Think paper towels, toilet paper, trash bags, zip-close bags, certain cleaning supplies, and household disposables.
+You can also buy certain nonperishable foods, such as canned goods, in bulk.

 4. Batch Your Meals

-One way to save time and money is to cook all your meals for the week in one single cooking session.
+One way to save time and money is to cook all your meals for the week in a single cooking session.
 You can freeze the more perishable meals and throw the others in the fridge to reheat at your leisure.

-This saves you time and money in several ways.
+Batch cooking saves you time and money in several ways.
 You can bake several dishes simultaneously in the oven, reducing energy usage and cooking time.
 And you can cook with the same perishable ingredients in several dishes, so nothing goes to waste.

-5. Swap Bulk Meals with Friends
+5. Swap Bulk Meals With Friends

 Want to make your food batching even easier?

-6. Get Creative with Your Pressure Cooker or Slow Cooker
+6. Get Creative With Your Pressure Cooker or Slow Cooker

-For example, instead of buying expensive filet mignon cuts, you can buy cheaper short rib or chuck cuts and slow-cook them for a tender, juicy end result.
-Likewise, you can use a pressure cooker to soften and cook dry beans bought in bulk, rather than purchasing the more expensive canned beans.
+For example, instead of buying expensive filet mignon cuts, you can buy cheaper short rib or chuck cuts and slow-cook them for a tender, juicy meal.
+Likewise, you can use a pressure cooker to soften and cook dry beans bought in bulk rather than purchasing the more expensive canned beans.

-8. Learn to Make Healthy Versions of Favorite Snacks
+8. Learn to Make Your Favorite Snacks

 9. Shop for Groceries on Weekdays

 Because many grocery stores run weekly offers on a Wednesday-to-Wednesday schedule, Wednesdays often make the best day to go grocery shopping to capitalize on new deals before they sell out.